mikedataCrunch/m5-demo/README.md

 In M5, challengers from all over the world competed in building time series forecasting models for both accuracy and uncertainty prediction tasks specific to forecasting Walmart stores sales (event sponsor) across different product categories.

+## Dataset

+Dataset used here can be downloaded from [`Kaggle`](https://www.kaggle.com/c/m5-forecasting-accuracy).
+After download, save the `.csv` files into a directory named: `data/raw` within the cloned `m5-demo` repository.

+Alternatively, you can also find the data in this [`google drive link`](https://drive.google.com/drive/folders/1D6EWdVSaOtrP1LEFh1REjI3vej6iUS_4).

 ## Notebooks: